martinmoene/string-lite/README.md

 contains_any_of: true if string contains any character of set
 contains_none_of: true if string contains no character of set
 starts_with: true if string starts with substring
+starts_with_all_of: true if string starts with all characters of set
+starts_with_any_of: true if string starts with any character of set
+starts_with_none_of: true if string starts with no character of set
 ends_with: true if string ends with substring
+ends_with_all_of: true if string ends with all characters of set
+ends_with_any_of: true if string ends with any character of set
+ends_with_none_of: true if string ends with no character of set
 find_first: position of first substring in string
 find_last: position of last substring in string
 find_first_of: position of first character in string in set